 Mention the request received:

-Let the employer know that you are writing this letter in response to the request the employee made to you earlier.
-Tell the employee that you have come to know that she is not feeling well and you are very sad to know that.
+Let the employer know that you are writing this letter in response to the employee’s request to you earlier.
+Tell the employee that you have come to see that she is not feeling well and that you are very sad to know that.

 Send best wishes: